Geostorm: Plot

-Jake arrives at the ICSS to examine the malfunctioning satellites, which were damaged and their data erased when a robotic arm smashed them.
-He works with station commander Ute Fassbinder and her crew, consisting of engineer Eni Adisa, systems specialist and programmer Duncan Taylor, technician Al Hernández, and security officer Ray Dussette.
-They recover the hard drive but hide it from the crew, suspecting a traitor.
-Examining the data, they discover that a virus has been introduced, causing the malfunctions and wiping out the login access of key senior people to the satellite.
-Suspecting Palma is using Dutch Boy as a weapon, Jake tells Max he needs to reboot the system to eliminate the virus, requiring the kill code held by Palma.
-The ICSS staff neutralizes malfunctioning satellites by deliberately knocking them offline via collisions with replacement ones.
-Back on Earth, Cheng Long discovers that he and Max have lost login access and warns Max of a global cataclysm known as a "Geostorm" if the malfunction continues.
-Cheng is pursued to Washington, D.C. by a team of rogue government agents led by Rico, who kills him in a traffic incident, but not before he says "Zeus" to Max.
-Discovering Project Zeus simulates extreme weather patterns to create a Geostorm, Max enlists his girlfriend, Secret Service agent Sarah Wilson, to acquire the code.
-During this time, the ICSS team loses control of all operations as the virus initiates the self-destruct program.
-During the DNC in Orlando, Florida, Max uses the files for Project Zeus to discover Orlando is next to be targeted after a massive hailstorm hits Tokyo and an offshore cold snap takes out a portion of Rio de Janeiro.
-Max requests Dekkom's help, who instead tries to kill him, revealing himself as the saboteur.
+Jake arrives at the ICSS and finds that the malfunctioning satellites have been damaged and their data erased after a robotic arm smashed them.
+Working with station commander Ute Fassbinder and her crew—engineer Eni Adisa, systems specialist and programmer Duncan Taylor, technician Al Hernández and security officer Ray Dussette—he recovers Habib's hard drive but conceals it, suspecting a traitor among the crew.

+The data reveals that a virus has been introduced into the system, causing the malfunctions and erasing the login access of key personnel.
+Back on Earth, Cheng Long discovers that he and Max have lost their access and warns Max that continued failures could trigger a global cataclysm known as a "geostorm".
+Suspecting that Palma is using Dutch Boy as a weapon, Jake proposes rebooting the system to remove the virus, which requires a kill code held by Palma.

+Cheng is pursued to Washington, D.C. by rogue government agents led by Rico, who kills him in a staged traffic incident.
+Before dying, Cheng tells Max "Zeus".
+Max discovers that Project Zeus is designed to simulate extreme weather patterns and create a geostorm, and enlists his girlfriend, Secret Service agent Sarah Wilson, to obtain the kill code.

+As the ICSS loses control of its systems and the virus activates the self-destruct programme, the crew deliberately knocks malfunctioning satellites offline by colliding them with replacements.
+During the DNC in Orlando, Florida, Max uses Project Zeus files to discover that Orlando is the next target, following a massive hailstorm in Tokyo and an offshore cold snap that devastates part of Rio de Janeiro.
+Max seeks help from Dekkom, who instead attempts to kill him, revealing himself as the saboteur.

-Max informs Sarah, so they kidnap Palma to protect him from Dekkom's agents and secure the kill code.
-As they escape from the arena before a lightning storm destroys it, Max discloses their activities and Dekkom's treachery to Palma.
-After outsmarting Dekkom's mercenaries, the three arrest Dekkom and confront him about his plan to eliminate the other elected officials in America's line of succession, allowing him to dominate the world while eliminating America's enemies.
-Max and Sarah escort Palma to the Kennedy Space Center and transmit the code, but learn that the self-destruct sequence cannot be stopped.
-More weather disasters occur globally.
-Duncan is actually the traitor who masterminded Habib's death and created the storms on Dekkom's orders, and Jake confronts him.
-Duncan is killed in the ensuing fight when three stray bullets destroy a window, while Jake escapes.
-As the crew evacuates the station, Jake and Ute stay behind to ensure the system's reboot, eliminating the virus and transferring satellite control to NASA, thus preventing the Geostorm at the last second.
-They then escape in a replacement satellite as the self-destruct sequence completes.
-After they use the replacement satellite's thrusters as a beacon, a nearby shuttle piloted by Hernández picks them up.
-Six months later, Jake is working as the head engineer for Dutch Boy once more, now administered by an international committee that rebuilt the space station.
+Max informs Sarah, and they kidnap Palma to protect him from Dekkom's agents and obtain the kill code.
+They escape the arena before a lightning storm destroys it, then reveal their activities and Dekkom's treachery to Palma.
+After evading Dekkom's mercenaries, they arrest him.
+Dekkom admits that he intends to eliminate the other elected officials in America's line of succession, enabling him to seize global power while eliminating America's enemies.

+Duncan is revealed to be the traitor who killed Habib and created the storms on Dekkom's orders.
+Jake confronts him, and Duncan is killed when stray bullets shatter a window, while Jake escapes.
+As the crew evacuates the station, Jake and Ute remain behind to reboot the system, removing the virus and transferring satellite control to NASA, preventing the geostorm at the last moment.

+Max and Sarah escort Palma to the Kennedy Space Center and transmit the code, but discover that the self-destruct sequence cannot be stopped.
+Further weather disasters strike worldwide.
+They escape aboard a replacement satellite as the sequence completes and use its thrusters as a beacon.
+A nearby shuttle, piloted by Hernández, rescues them.
+Six months later, Jake has returned as head engineer of Dutch Boy, now administered by an international committee that has rebuilt the space station.